Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Experimental Study

-\paragraph{Case analysis} In this section, we run for a few hyperparameter settings with 5 chains.
-At each chain, we run the first $5,000$ iterations as burnin, and report the hierarchy with the highest PCDL in the following $10,000$ draws.
-For the BHMC, we report the one with the highest CDL.
+In this section, we test several hyperparameter settings with two separate chains.
+At each chain, we run the first $25,000$ draws as burn-in, and report the hierarchy with the highest RCDLL in the following $50,000$ draws.
+For the BHMC, the hierarchy with the highest CDLL is reported.

-As learned in Fig.~\ref{fg:sens_animals}, $(C=1,\epsilon_0=1)$ and $(C=0.01,\epsilon_0=1)$ are two good pairs of hyperparameter values.
-Therefore, we report two trees (from the first two MCMC chains) generated under these configurations and two trees from the the BHMC model.
-We can see that BHMC has performed pretty well, while it still has some flaws for some cases, e.g. the sample 1 of the BHMC.
-For randomised clustering, it is understandable to have certain misplaced items.
-However, for RBHMC, they still look better under the randomised environment.